welir/Python-Logger/README.md

 # PYTHON DAILY LOGGER
-Python logging library for realtime daily logging
+Python logging library for realtime daily logging for python version 2.7

 # DESCRIPTION
     The library allows you to write your logs into a text file every day.